codgician/serenitea-pot/README.md

 ### Deployment

+This breif guide only covers NixOS hosts (excluding LXC containers).

+First boot into NixOS Live CD and clone this repository.

 #### Apply disk layout

 This is required for hosts having `disks.nix` file declaring disk partition layout.
 This is made possible with [disko](https://github.com/nix-community/disko).